July 16, 2019 ON24

 The vast majority (87%) of banking executives claim that the combination of customization and real-time delivery will underpin future competitive advantage, only slightly behind insurance executives at 90%.
 However, the gap behind perception and execution is large: only 38% of organizations in the banking sector are prioritizing a customized approach to delivering products and services and a mere 9% are prioritizing on-demand delivery.

-With fintech and insurtech disruption at the core of this journey to customer centricity, the spotlight has gradually shifted from fierce competition to mutually beneficial partnerships and collaborative innovation.
+With fintech and insurtech disruption at the core of this journey to customer-centricity, the spotlight has gradually shifted from fierce competition to mutually beneficial partnerships and collaborative innovation.
 As customer demands continue to grow and catering to all their needs is increasingly difficult, new entrants and established players have come to see the value of working together.
-Opening API platforms to third parties unlocks value from data, enables organizations to enhance their value proposition with exclusive or premium features, and accelerate speed to market.
+Opening API platforms to third parties unlock value from data, enables organizations to enhance their value proposition with exclusive or premium features, and accelerate speed to market.

 In order to respond to the ever-changing client needs and create points of differentiation, finance organizations need to think outside the box, import best practices from other industries and form strategic partnerships that enable them to add value while retaining utility.